Instant Pot Broccoli Cheese Soup

 So, what’s Megan’s secret to a healthy Instant Pot broccoli cheese soup that tastes as rich and creamy as an Instant Pot broccoli cheese soup made with Velveeta but is actually ridiculously good for you?

 When the final soup is blended, the taste of the cauliflower goes unnoticed, but it gives the soup incredible texture and body.
-(It’s similar to the magical effect it has on this creamy Cauliflower Chowder and Instant Pot Cauliflower Mac and Cheese.)
+(It’s similar to the magical effect it has on this creamy Broccoli Cauliflower Soup, Cauliflower Chowder and Instant Pot Cauliflower Mac and Cheese.)

-Like all of the recipes in the book, this Instant Pot Broccoli Cheese Soup is gluten free.
+Like all of the recipes in the book, this soup is gluten free.
 I added the called for sharp cheddar and Parmesan (YUM!), but if you are looking for to make the soup vegan, Megan’s also included tips to make the recipe vegan.
-The vegan option makes the Instant Pot Broccoli Cheese Soup Paleo too.
+The vegan option makes the Instant Pot broccoli cheese soup Paleo too.

 My only changes to the recipe were to start by sautéing the onions directly in the Instant Pot, based on personal preference.
 I like the deeper, more mild flavor of sautéed onions versus raw.
 If you are in a hurry or don’t mind a stronger onion taste, you can certainly skip that step and make the recipe just as Megan has written it: add the ingredients, seal, and cook away.